Tourism 4.0: Background

-The Tourism 4.0 initiative was launched in 2017 by the company Arctur after identifying the lack of readiness level to embrace the use of the key enabling technologies from Industry 4.0 (Internet of Things, Artificial Intelligence, Big Data, Virtual Reality, Augmented Reality, etc.), especially by small and medium enterprises in the tourism sector.
+The Tourism 4.0 initiative was launched in 2017 by the Slovenian company Arctur after identifying the lack of readiness level to embrace the use of the key enabling technologies from Industry 4.0 (Internet of Things, Artificial Intelligence, Big Data, Virtual Reality, Augmented Reality, etc.), especially by small and medium enterprises in the tourism sector.
 As a consequence, the Tourism 4.0 Partnership has been established to enable collaboration of any stakeholder in the world to participate in research or development of tourism of the future.
 Its aim is to boost the R&D spirit in tourism sector.
 It brings together a consortium of highly relevant industrial organizations, top research organizations in tourism, information technology and other sectors.

 Tourism 4.0 builds on two fundamental ideas in which technology serves only as a mean.
 First idea is that the preservation of the quality of life of local residents, is in the center and all other stakeholder around them.
 Whatever solution is developed within this frame, should respect this.
 Second, tourism should build on data-driven strategic planning aligned with the UN Sustainable Development Goals with data collected on local level.